Every application, environment, or system requires some level of configuration. Configuration formats, such as the

 - Quick for systems and languages to parse.

-- JSONPath, similar to XPath, is available for complex queries.
+- JSONPath, like XPath, is available for complex queries.

 - Limited data type support containing only strings, numbers, JSON object, array, boolean, and null.